adrianmarino19/eurowings/README.md

 # Takeoff: Flight Price Predictor AI with Eurowings

-Partnered with Eurowings Digital this project aims to predict flight prices based on several parameters.
+Partnered with Eurowings Digital, this project aims to predict flight prices based on several parameters.
 Among the tools used are: Python, pandas, scikit-learn, streamlit, Docker, and more.
 The output is the **final price of a flight** depending on the following parameters:

 - Origin Airport
 - Destination Airport